rbouckaert/starbeast3/README.md

 # StarBeast3

 [BEAST 2](http://beast2.org) based package for Bayesian multispecies coalescent (MSC) analyses using efficient and parallelised MCMC operators.
-Also see StarBeast3  [blog post](https://www.beast2.org/2022/03/31/starbeast3.html).

 This repository branch is for BEAST 2.7.
 Please see the v2.6 branch for compatibility with BEAST 2.6.

+### Resources

+Please refer to the following guides:
+1. Official guide (below).
+2. Taming the Beast workshop with the fossilised birth-death model (2025).
+[Go to page.](https://taming-the-beast.org/tutorials/StarBeast3-Tutorial/)
+3. Workshop with tip date estimation (2023).
+[Go to page.](https://github.com/rbouckaert/starbeast3/tree/master/workshop)
+4. StarBeast3 blog on the BEAST 2 website.
+[Go to page.](https://www.beast2.org/2022/03/31/starbeast3.html)